aksiooma/Chatlyst/README.md

 ## Overview
 Chatlyst is a chatbot application originally designed to bring humor and cleverness to everyday interactions.
 Inspired by the playful banter of online communities like Reddit, this chatbot stands out with its sassy and sarcastic demeanor.
 It's built to assist users in their daily tasks and queries while maintaining a unique, engaging personality.
 This version of Chatlyst is the "skeleton" version, which lays the foundation without predefined roles.

+## Live Demo
+A live demo of Chatlyst is available at [teijovirta.com](https://www.teijovirta.com).

+**Note about first load**: The backend is hosted on Render's free tier, which puts the service to sleep after inactivity.
+The first request might take 30-60 seconds to wake up the service.
+Subsequent requests will be much faster.

 ## Features
 - Minimalistic UI
 - Intelligent Conversations: Engages users with smart, witty responses.
 - Task Assistance: Helps with daily tasks and information retrieval.
 - Customizable AI Role.

+## Technologies Used

+### Frontend
+- React 18
+- TypeScript
+- Styled Components for styling
+- Framer Motion for animations
+- Axios for API requests
+- Vite as build tool and development server

+### Backend
+- Node.js
+- Express.js
+- TypeScript
+- PostgreSQL for database
+- express-session for session management
+- connect-pg-simple for PostgreSQL session storage
+- Winston for logging
+- Dotenv for environment variable management

+### Deployment
+- Frontend: Vercel
+- Backend: Render
+- Database: Render PostgreSQL

+## Requirements

+### Development Requirements
+- Node.js (v16 or higher)
+- npm (v7 or higher)
+- PostgreSQL (v13 or higher)
+- OpenAI API key

 ## Component Documentation
 The project uses Storybook for component documentation.
 To view the component documentation: